venkatpolisetti/crm-sfdx-plugin/README.md

       LastModifiedBy.LastName='Doe' AND lastModifiedDate = TODAY AND DeveloperName like 'MyCustom%'

   -o, --sobjects=sobjects
-      List of SObjects separated by commas.
+      (required) List of SObjects separated by commas.

   -p, --profiles=profiles
-      List of profiles separated by commas.
-You can also use wildcards as part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and * matches one of more characters of profile name).
+      (required) List of profiles separated by commas.
+You can also use wildcards as part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and
+      * matches one or more characters anywhere in a profile name).

   -r, --readaccess=readaccess
       read permission, defaults to 'true'.
 Valid values are 'true' or 'false'.